rezzakali/nextjs-full-stack-application/README.md

-# Your Application Name
+# Next.js ( Full Stack Application ) || Authentication Implementation

-A full-stack web application built with Next.js 13.
+A full-stack web application built with Next.js 13.4

 ## Description

-Provide a brief description of your application, its purpose, and any key features.
+A full stack web application with nextjs 13.4. where I try to implement all features like register,login,logout and authentication in nextjs api route hashing password, jsonwebtoken (jwt) implement and more .I mainly focused on nextjs

 ## Technologies Used

-- Next.js 13
+- Next.js 13.4
 - React 18
 - MongoDB (via Mongoose)
 - Tailwind CSS 3